H-DNA/MPiSC/report/chapters/background/index.typ

 //

 == Pure MPI - A porting approach of shared memory algorithms to distributed algorithms <pure-mpi>

+With MPI (@mpi), we have the most basic facility to adapt shared-memory algorithms to distributed algorithms, which is MPI-3 RMA.
+However, MPI-3 RMA offer a wide range of utilities, which may not be quite well-suited to implement non-blocking distributed MPSC queues.
+In this section, we introduce one technique utilizing MPI-3 RMA to implement distributed non-blocking distributed algorithms.
+The BCL CoreX library (@bclx-library) is built on top of this approach.

 // === Pure MPI